tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 **Quirk:** Gets confused between past and present.
 The past was better, damn it.

+---

+#### Chained Demon

+_Recharge 6+:_ Yep, this is a demon—chained, beaten, and forged into armor.
+When an enemy engaged with you moves away (yes, even if it successfully disengages or pops free), its movement stops, it’s still engaged with you, and it takes 20 damage.

+**Quirk:** Enjoys bossing others about.

+---

 #### Scales of Umbraxatar

 _Recharge 16+:_ Only sorcerers can benefit from this armor.
 Only sorcerers are mad enough to wear it.
 This armor is made from scales taken from Umbraxatar, living dragonscales infused with the power of the Shadowfell.
 You gain an extra Sorcerer talent, which must be spent on either Blood Link or Chromatic Destroyer Heritage.
 Got both those talents already?
 Then have a free feat, which must be spend on augmenting one of those talents.
 You may also channel Umbraxatar's power.
 This lets you gather power as a quick action, but Umbraxatar gets a say in the spellcasting.
 He might have his own ideas about the choice of targets, or demand that you carry out some particular course of action or repay him by doing him some service.
 Of course, if you’re wearing this armor, you must be a loyal ally of a chromatic dragon, and so you will have no qualms whatsoever about letting him sniff around inside your soul...

 **Quirk:** The dividing line between you and Her gets blurrier every day.

+---

+#### Stormwing

+Move Action

+_Recharge 11+:_ This armor, which usually is a breastplate of some type, has demon wings attached to the back.
+When you use this power, you gain flight with your next move action and your next attack roll this battle that hits deals 3d12 extra lightning damage.
+If your flight ends before you land or rab onto a secure surface, you fall.

+**Quirk:** Loves storms.

 ---